José Luis Encarnação: Founding and start-up achievements

 In 1980, Professor Encarnação was one of the founders of Eurographics, the European Association for Computer Graphics, from 1980 to 1984 its first chairman and from 1985 to 1991 the chairman of its Professional Board.

 Professor Encarnação founded the Fraunhofer IGD in 1986 and several Start-Ups between 1975 and 2009.

 In 1999 he founded the INI-GraphicsNet, an International Network of Institutions for R&D and Applications in Computer Graphics, which is today a network of legally independent but closely cooperating research entities in Germany, Italy, Panama, Portugal and Spain.
 Since 2010 this network is operating under the new name GraphicsMedia.net GmbH.

 Notable awards and recognitions

 Professor Encarnação is a Fellow of the Association for Computing Machinery since 1996, a Fellow of Eurographics as well as Honorary Fellow of Eurographics since 2006.

-In 2001 he was elected full academy member of the Berlin-Brandenburg Academy of Sciences and Humanities BBAW and in 2002 he became a full academy member of the German Academy of Science and Technology acatech.
+In 2001 he was elected full academy member of the Berlin-Brandenburg Academy of Sciences and Humanities BBAW in Germany and in 2002 he became a full academy member of the German Academy of Science and Technology acatech.
 In 2017 he was awarded with an honorary membership of the German "Gesellschaft für Forschungstransfer" (GFFT).

-In August 2018 he was elected a member of the ACM SIGGRAPH Academy.
+In August 2018 he was elected a member of the ACM SIGGRAPH Academy (USA).

+On June 17, 2025 the Lisbon Academy of Sciences in Portugal elected him an honorary member of their academy.